Author: Nathaniel Kangpan

 Since onboarding this client, we:

-• Fixed many of the gaps that our audit identified
+• Fixed most of the gaps that our audit identified

 • Developed a new portfolio strategy that incorporates alternative assets to help improve the diversification and resilience of the portfolio to different economic shocks